 Do you ever have themed parties?

 P.S.
-If you liked this dessert, you should know there’s less than one month left until the release of my second book, which happens to be made up entirely of sweet treats: Practically Raw Desserts!
-Have you preordered yet?
+If you liked this dessert, you should know that my second book happens to be made up entirely of sweet treats: Practically Raw Desserts!